TynanSylvester/TyD/Proposal - patches.md

 This is an alternative, more powerful pathing system.
 It's under consideration.

-The path actions are of the form "from A select B", so they each have two parts: the basis and the filter.

-Bases:

-* `:`: From all selected nodes.
+The path is made up or two alternating types of statements: path actions, and selection filters.
+A filter must appear between each path action.
+Since path actions and selection filters use distinct characters, it's easy to parse them apart.
+All paths start with all root nodes selected, so the first part of the path must be a filter.
+Patches must be loaded in a separate mode from data.

+The path actions are:

-* `/`: From all children of all selected nodes.
+* `/`: Select all children of all selected nodes.

-Filters:
+Selection filters:

-* `NAME`: Select all nodes with a given name. `*` works as a wildcard, and can be used alone, in which case it even selects anonymouse nodes.
+* `NAME`: Filter selection to nodes with a given name. `*` works as a wildcard, and can be used alone, in which case it even selects anonymouse nodes.
-* `@INDEX`: From each set of selected nodes with a common parent, select the Nth node.
+* `@INDEX`: From each set of selected nodes with a common parent, filter to only the Nth node.
-* `TPATH=VALUE` and `TPATH!=VALUE`: Test all selected nodes, selecting only those that pass.
+* `TPATH=VALUE` and `TPATH!=VALUE`: Filter selected nodes to those that pass a given test.
 The test is: Any child selected by a `TPATH` (starting at all children of the node being tested selected) must have value exactly matching/not exactly matching `VALUE`. `VALUE` can be a string, a null, a list or a table.
 If `VALUE` is a string, and it contains any of `:/!=@>^~|&` or whitespace, it must be quoted.

-Conditions can be composed with `&` (and) and `|` (or).
+Filters can be composed with `&` (and) and `|` (or).
 Resolution order is left-to-right.

-Conditions can be grouped with `(...)`.
+Filters can be grouped with `(...)`.

-Conditions can be negated with `!(...)`.
+Filters can be negated if preceded by `!`.

-TPaths for patches start with all root nodes selected, in filter mode.
-It's hard to tell whether we're looking at a patch or a declaration, so we need to load patches in a different mode from data.

-Examples:
+## Advanced paths examples

     # Select all root nodes
     *

+    # Select all children of all root nodes
+    */*

+    # Select all nodes named 'id' which are children of any root node
+    */id

     # Select all root nodes whose name includes the string 'Alcohol'
     *Alcohol*

-    # Select all nodes named 'id' which are children of any root node
-    */id

     # Select all root nodes named 'Goblin'
     Goblin

+    # Select all root nodes not named 'Goblin'
+    !Goblin

     # Select all nodes named 'id' which are children of root nodes named 'Goblin'
     Goblin/id

+    # Select all nodes which are children of root nodes named 'Goblin' except those named 'id' or 'attacks'
+    Goblin/!id & !attacks

     # Select the 3rd attack of every Goblin
     Goblin/attacks/@2

     # Select all root nodes named Goblin, then filter them down to those with a child named 'id' with value 'Shaman'
-    Goblin:id=Shaman
+    Goblin & id=Shaman

     # Select all root nodes with a child named 'attitude' with value 'enemy'
     attitude=enemy